-Sandra Felicia Xavier (SFX for short) is up and at 'em at 9:30, runs some personal errands, and finaly makes her way into the studio by 12:30.
-She is currently editing a project entitled, “Do You Hear the Cannons?” a Civil War-era film about a man who becomes deaf after an artillery shell is fired inches from his right ear.
+Sandra Felicia Xavier (SFX for short) is up and at 'em at 9:30AM.
+She runs some personal errands, has a quiet cup of coffee at a local shop, and finally makes her way into the studio at about 12:30PM.
+She's currently editing a project entitled Do You Hear the Cannons?, a Civil War-era film about a man who goes deaf when an artillery shell is fired inches from his right ear.
 Two words: Oscar bait.

 Hopefully it won't come to that, because SFX spends nearly every day all by her lonesome in her little editing bay, and that's exactly the way she likes it.
-She even posted a "No People Allowed" sign on the outside of her door.
-She, of course, gets a free pass.
+She even posted a "No People Allowed" sign on her door.

-As she works, SFX edits are encoded to different channels—in other words, the finished file will be able to communicate with a theatrical speaker system to have certain sounds playing from the front of the theater, some from the back and some from the sides.
+As she works, SFX's edits are encoded to different channels—in other words, the finished files will be able to communicate with a theatrical speaker system, in order to have certain sounds playing from the front of the theater, some from the back, and some from the sides.

 If she wanted to, she could take out an exploding grenade and replace it with a mewing kitten.
 Probably wouldn't make it past the re-recording mixer, but she could certainly give it the old college try.

 By midnight, SFX has finally gotten through the scenes she'd scheduled herself to complete for the day.
 It's on to scenes seventy-eight thru eighty-four tomorrow.
 For now, she's just going to grab her bag, go home to her husband, and try to stop hearing the cannons.